Strigolactone: Carotenoid pathway via carlactone

 The biosynthetic pathway of the strigolactones has not been fully elucidated, but different steps have been identified, including the required enzymes to carry out the chemical transformation.
 The first step is the isomerization of the 9th chemical bond of the $\beta$-carotene, changing from trans configuration to cis.
 This first step is carried out by the enzyme $\beta$-carotene isomerase, also called DWARF27 or D27 for short, which required iron as a cofactor.
 The second step is the chemical separation of 9-cis-$\beta$-carotene into two different compounds: the first one is 9-cis-aldehyde and the second is $\beta$-ionone.
 This second step is catalized by the carotenoid cleavage deoxygenase 7 (CCD7).
 In the third step, another carotenoid cleavage oxygenase, called CCD8 (from the same family as CCD7), catalyze the conversion and rearrangement of the aldehyde created in the previous step into 9-cis-$\beta$-apo-10 and subsequently producing carlactone.

+Recent research has identified two parallel strigolactone biosynthetic pathways in maize, both of which produce the major maize strigolactone, zealactone.
+The enzyme ZmCYP706C37 catalyzes several consecutive oxidative reactions with 3-hydroxy-MeCLA and 3-oxo-MeCLA as putative intermediates to form zealactone from MeCLA.
+Both 3-hydroxy-MeCLA and 3-oxo-MeCLA were successfully converted to zealactone by ZmCYP706C37.
+The balance between zealactone and two other strigolactones, zealactol and zealactonoic acid (ZA), can be altered by changes in flux through these pathways.
+This discovery has implications for breeding Striga resistance in maize by modifying the strigolactone blend, potentially reducing the devastating effects of this parasitic weed in Africa.

 It is still not clear how exactly carlactone is transformed into the different strigolactones identified so far, but several studies have proved that carlactone is definitely the precursor of strigolactones.
 This last step of the biosynthesis should involve the addition of at least two oxygen molecules to convert the carlactone in 5-deoxystrigol, a simple strigolactone, and more oxidation should be required to produce other more complex strigolactone.
 The protein MAX1 has been proposed to catalyze the last step of the biosynthesis of strigolactones due its role in oxidative metabolism in plants.